 Government compliance and governance is Bay's exclusive business focus, it has defined the Bay team and suite of products for over 15 years.
 During this time we have observed a maturation of the compliance approach and systems used by regulators.
 As an active and initial sponsor of AELERT – the Australasian Environmental Law Enforcement Regulators Network – Bay has participated in and facilitated the trend towards evidence based regulation and compliance.
-Importantly, Bay's team also brings an understanding of how government regulators work, how they think, how they operate, and what is important to them.
+Importantly, Bay's team brings an understanding of how government regulators work, think, operate and what is important to them.

 CIRAM is a widely used Commercial off the Shelf (COTS) compliance system.
 CIRAM is installed exclusively in government regulatory environments and has been designed, built and enhanced in conjunction with a number of government departments over the years.